diggosilva/CPFCNPJTools/README.md

 $ pod install
 ```

-## Instalation with Swift Package Manager (Xcode 11+)
+## Instalation with (SPM) - Swift Package Manager (Xcode 11+)

-[Swift Package Manager (SwiftPM)](https://www.swift.org/documentation/package-manager) is a tool for managing the distribution of Swift code as well as C-family dependency.
+[Swift Package Manager (SPM)](https://www.swift.org/documentation/package-manager) is a tool for managing the distribution of Swift code as well as C-family dependency.
 From Xcode 11, SwiftPM got natively integrated with Xcode.

-CPFCNPJTools support SwiftPM from version 5.1.0.
-To use SwiftPM, you should use Xcode to open your project.
+CPFCNPJTools support SPM from version 5.1.0.
+To use SPM, you should use Xcode to open your project.
 Click `File` -> `Add Package Dependencies`, enter [CPFCNPJTools repo's URL](https://github.com/diggosilva/CPFCNPJTools).

 ## HowToUse